SCIAUN/assignment3-sadeghdr/README.md

 # before anything you should create a "host_names" file in your own repository and put host names in that one line for each host name.

-# from now you have 2 week to solve this assginment.(your owm created repository mean: github.com/sciaun/assignment3-your_user_name)
+# from now you have 2 week to solve this assginment.(your own repository mean: github.com/sciaun/assignment3-your_user_name)

 # host names: